1907 Philippine Assembly elections: Aftermath

-While the candidates representing the Nacionalistas won majority of the seats in the assembly, the maneuvering to the election for the Speaker of the Assembly began, as the Speaker would be the most powerful Filipino in government.
-Quezon and Osmeña focused on aggregating the delegates around Osmeña's leadership, a task that became easier than the two had anticipated.
-With less than two dozen delegates, the Progresistas won't be able to elect a Speaker from their ranks and were marginalized from the talks amongst the Nacionalistas.
-Osmeña found two opponents for the Speakership: Gomez who defeated Lukban by 31 votes, and Pedro Paterno.
+While the candidates representing the Nacionalistas won the majority of the seats in the assembly, the maneuvering around the election for the Speaker of the Assembly began, as the Speaker would be the most powerful Filipino in government.
+Quezon and Osmeña focused on aggregating the delegates around Osmeña's leadership, a task that was easier than anticipated.
+With less than two dozen delegates, the Progresistas were not be able to elect a Speaker from their ranks and were marginalized from talks amongst the Nacionalistas.
+Osmeña found two opponents for the Speakership: Gomez, who defeated Lukban by 31 votes, and Pedro Paterno.
 However, Gomez's citizenship was questioned, and Paterno found himself to be Osmeña's leading opponent.

 Gomez was found to be a Spanish citizen and a new election for his seat was called.
-Gomez still ran in the election and beat Lukban by a larger margin, about 400 votes.
-Gomez was permitted to take his seat, but not after seven months has passed, and after Osmeña was elected Speaker on October 16, 1907, with Quezon as the majority floor leader.
+Gomez still ran in the special election in 1908 and beat Lukban by a larger margin, about 400 votes.
+Gomez was permitted to take his seat, but not after seven months had passed, and after Osmeña was elected Speaker on October 16, 1907, with Quezon as the majority floor leader.

-The defeat of the Progresistas in the elections hastened their downfall; the Nacionalista Party will continue to dominate the elections for the legislature, and the Progresistas, and later their successor the Democratas, will remain in opposition.
+The defeat of the Progresistas in the elections hastened their downfall; the Nacionalista Party would continue to dominate the elections for the legislature, while the Progresistas, and later their successor the Democratas, would remain in opposition.